| Title: | Measurement Units for R Vectors |

 check_is_valid |

-throw an error if all the unit symbols are not either
+throw an error if all the unit symbols are either not

-recognized by udunits2 via |
+recognized by udunits2 or not custom units

 force_single_symbol |

-Whether to perform no string parsing and force treatment of the string as a single symbol. |
+whether to perform no string parsing and force treatment of the string as a single symbol. |

-and has a value unequal to 1, this
+If value is of class units and has a value unequal to 1, this

-value is ignored unless units_options("simplifiy")
+value is ignored unless units_options("simplify") is TRUE.
+If

-is multiplied by this value.
+simplify is TRUE, x is multiplied by this value.

-An object of class units
+An object of class units.

-method retrieves the units attribute, which is of
+The units method retrieves the units attribute, which is of

-class symbolic_units
+class symbolic_units.

 Generally speaking, there are 3 types of unit strings are accepted in

-(and by extension, `units<-`
+as_units (and by extension, `units<-`).

 specification where the relationship between unit symbols or names is